Project

 - Operate in temperatures and humidity levels needed for seafood processing

-- Enhance operations by performing dangerous and repetitive tasks, allowing humans to take on more intricate tasks
+- Enhance operations by performing dangerous and repetitive tasks, allowing humans to take on more intricate and less risky tasks

 Northeastern University (Principal Investigator), Ascend Robotics, Harmonic Drive, MassRobotics, Moog